 Next, determine what your goals are for swimming.
 Are you looking for recovery from run sessions?
-Then, focus on drills and strokes that use arms, and fewer leg muscles.
+Then, focus on drills and strokes that use arms and fewer leg muscles.
 Do you want to use swimming to improve anaerobic or aerobic fitness?
 Then, just like the running track, use short intervals for strength and long slow intervals for endurance.
 You may find you need to invest in some extra gear, such as a kickboard, flippers, or hand paddles.
-These additional tools will allow you to fine tune your swimming workouts to maximize the desired carry-over to running.
+These additional tools will allow you to fine-tune your swimming workouts to maximize the desired carry-over to running.

-Finally, if the thought of adding other activities to your running routine seems to increase your stress levels, then maybe a more holistic workout is right for you.
+Finally, if the thought of adding other activities to your running routine seems to increase your stress levels, then maybe a more holistic workout is proper for you.
 There are a variety of styles of yoga classes to explore, all with significant benefits to your running performance.
 One example is power yoga.
 This form of yoga strengthens all muscle groups, improves flexibility and posture, reduces stress, and promotes conscious breathing.
 Yoga is available in all sorts of settings as well.
-From yoga specific studios, classes at gyms and recreation centers, and outdoor yoga, you’ll find yoga is in more places than you thought.
+From yoga-specific studios, classes at gyms and recreation centers, and outdoor yoga, you’ll find yoga is in more places than you thought.

-Developing a Cross Training Plan
+Developing a Cross-Training Plan